Esplanade Improvement Project FAQ

 What is the esplanade improvement project?

-The esplanade improvement project is part of a larger enhancement effort that includes gateway monument markers at key intersections, and restoration of the bridge lighting along the US 59 overpasses.
-Five esplanades are proposed for improvement in 2016, including four along Lovett Boulevard and an additional esplanade along Yoakum Street.
-This project was presented to District stakeholders as part of the larger enhancement effort presentation (including the special parking area application) at several community meetings, including meetings with the Neartown Super Neighborhood and the Avondale Civic Association.
-In addition, it was presented at a public engagement meeting in December of 2015.
-The project broke ground in May of 2016.
+The esplanade improvement project is part of a larger enhancement effort that includes gateway monument markers at key intersections and the updated bridge lighting along the US 59 overpasses.
+Five esplanades were marked for improvement beginning in 2016, including the four already completed along Lovett Boulevard and the additional esplanade along Yoakum Street.

-The esplanade enhancement program aims to build esplanades that offer the large scale tree canopy beloved in many areas of Houston.
-Creating such a canopy requires specific tree species (most notably the live oak) and appropriate spacing to be fully effective.
+The esplanade improvement project intends to build esplanades that offer the large scale tree canopy beloved in many areas of Houston.
+Creating such a canopy requires specific tree species (most notably the Live Oak) and appropriate spacing to be fully effective.
 Trees were chosen for removal based on diligent research and guidance from City of Houston and horticulture experts to ensure the longevity of the landscaping.

 A number of trees currently in place along the medians would hinder the project or worse, destroy it.
 For example, some esplanades are currently inhabited by the Chinese Tallow tree, an invasive species with a short life span that inhibits and destroys other plant life, and is considered a “prohibited species” in Texas.
 You can learn more about the Chinese Tallow tree and its impact in Texas here.